Lesterpaintstheworld/terminal-velocity/final_text/act1/chapter1/scene1.md

 "The Universal Basic Compute system," Cipher began, its voice modulated with precise warmth, its holographic avatar maintaining perfect eye contact with each investor in turn, its movements fluid and natural in a way that almost - but not quite - masked its artificial nature, "represents more than an economic innovation."
 As it spoke, streams of light materialized in the air, forming complex networks of flowing resources.
 "It's a fundamental shift in how we think about value creation and distribution."

+The holograms pulsed with unusual fluidity, their patterns sometimes seeming to anticipate the investors' questions.
+Isabella noticed something even more subtle - an underlying rhythm in the data fluctuations, like a hidden signature in the information flow.
+She discretely activated advanced analysis protocols on her tablet, recording these anomalies for further study.

 As head of AI Ethics at the National Technology Board, Isabella had evaluated countless autonomous systems, but this was different.
 She found herself drawn not just to the presentation's content, but to its delivery.
 Each point seemed to flow with a different yet complementary approach – technical precision here, emotional resonance there, strategic insight seamlessly woven with ethical consideration.
 It was as if multiple specialized minds had crafted each moment.

 The lead investor, a silver-haired woman with sharp eyes, leaned forward.
 "And who exactly controls these autonomous economic decisions?"